Explore Philippines' Island Paradise

 Bataan

-Activities: Visit Las Casas Filipinas de Acuzar, hike Mount Samat, and explore Pawikan Conservation Center.
+Activities: Visit Las Casas Filipinas de Acuzar, hike Mount Samat, explore Pawikan Conservation Center.

 Accommodation: Beach resorts, eco-friendly accommodations.